-Agile is a mindset and it’s a set of values and principles.
+Agile is more of a mindset and a set of values and principles.
 Agile is a way of thinking and acting.
 Agile is all about short cycles, iterative and incremental delivery, failing fast, getting feedback, delivering business value to customers early and about people, collaboration and interaction.
 Agile is a mindset which is all about transparency, inspection and adaptation.
 Agile however doesn’t consist of any roles, events or artifacts.
-It’s a mindset.
 For example, Scrum is one of the widely used frameworks under the Agile umbrella, which may help you in becoming more Agile, there are however many more frameworks within the Agile movement, like Kanban, XP, Crystal and many more.

 Kanban is based on 3 basic principles:

 - Visualize what you’ll do today (workflow): Seeing all the items within the context of each other can be very informative

 - Limit the amount of work in progress (WIP): This helps balance the flow-based approach so teams don‘t start and commit to too much work at once

 - Enhance flow: When something is finished, the next highest priority item from the backlog is pulled into play